orgilbatzaya/Wikipedia-Popularity/project/project.md

 ![](project_files/figure-markdown_github/visualizing-index-by-popularity-1.png)

+From this visual, for historical figures from Asia and Europe, we see that as the number of languages one's article increases, the popularity index also increases.
+However, for Africa and the Americas, there is little upward movement in popularity as article languages increases.
+The regression lines for these three continents tend to stay relatively constant.

-    ## # A tibble: 1 x 4
+    ## # A tibble: 3 x 5
-    ##   full_name    historical_popularity_index article_languages country
+    ##   full_name     historical_popular… article_languages country  occupation
-    ##   <chr>                              <dbl>             <int> <chr>
+    ##   <chr>                       <dbl>             <int> <chr>    <chr>
-    ## 1 Jesus Christ                        31.9               214 Israel
+    ## 1 Jesus Christ                 31.9               214 Israel   Religious …

-Because there are so many historical figures from Europe, there is a lot of clustering near the 50-60 language marker.
-Additionally, Europe and Asia's slopes are very similar.
-This could be because Europe has 6,073 figures with pages translated into 50 or more languages and very high popularity index scores or that Asia has 1,021 popular historical figures, but those figures have pages that have been translated into much more than 50 languages.
-For example, there is a historical figure that is an outlier considering Asia's spread in the visual.
+    ## 2 Muhammad                     30.6               150 Saudi A… Religious …
+    ## 3 Qin Shi Huang                29.5               144 China    Politician

+There is a historical figure that is an outlier considering Asia's spread in the visual.
 By filtering the data for the figure with a page translated into more than 200 languages, we identified this individual as Jesus Christ, whose Wikipedia page has been translated into 214 different languages.
+The next highest was Muhammed, whose article has 150 languages.
+Both were historical figures.

     ## # A tibble: 1 x 4
     ##   full_name   historical_popularity_index article_languages country